 What is an Endodontist?

-An endodontist is a dental professional who focuses on the care and treatment of the dental pulp (the soft material at the center of the tooth that contains the nerves, blood vessels, and connective tissues).
-The main goal of an endodontist is to save a natural tooth from needing to be pulled out (extracted) as a result of infection or injury.
+An endodontist is a dental professional who focuses on the care and treatment of the dental pulp.
+This is the soft material at the center of the tooth that contains the nerves, blood vessels, and connective tissues.
+The goal of an endodontist is to save a tooth from being extracted as a result of infection or injury.

 Root Canal Treatment

-Commonly called a root canal, root canal treatment is a type of endodontic therapy that is often recommended if the tooth pulp and nerves become infected or damaged.
+Commonly called a root canal, this treatment is recommended if the tooth pulp and nerves become infected or damaged.
 This may occur if injury or decay reaches deep into the tooth, past the outer enamel layer.
 When left untreated, this type of infection and disease may cause the tooth to die and necessitate tooth extraction.
 To restore the health of the tooth and avoid the need for extraction, our skilled dentist will remove the infected and injured tissues from within the tooth, clean the tooth, and fill it with a medicated material.
 We will then cap the tooth with a restoration, such as a dental crown, to return the tooth to its original shape and structure.
 In most cases, a root canal can be completed in only one or two comfortable visits to our office.

 Occasionally, a nonsurgical root canal procedure alone cannot save your tooth and your endodontist will recommend surgery.
-Endodontic surgery can be used to locate small fractures or hidden canals that cannot be detected on x-rays or during previous treatment.
-Surgery may also be needed to remove calcium deposits in root canals, or to treat damaged root surfaces or the surrounding bone of the tooth.
+Endodontic surgery is used to locate small fractures, hidden canals not detected on x-rays or during previous treatment.
+Surgery is used to remove calcium deposits in root canals.
+It is also used to treat damaged root surfaces and the surrounding bone of the tooth.